Simone Weil: Absence

 Absence is the key image for her metaphysics, cosmology, cosmogony, and theodicy.
-She believed that God created by an act of self-delimitation—in other words, she argued that because God is conceived as utter fullness, a perfect being, no creature can exist except where God is not.
+She believed that God is created by an act of self-delimitation—in other words, she argued that because God is conceived as utter fullness, a perfect being, no creature can exist except where God is not.
 Thus, creation occurred only when God withdrew in part.
 This idea mirrors tzimtzum, a central notion in the Jewish Kabbalah creation narrative.

 This is, for Weil, an original kenosis ("emptiness") preceding the corrective kenosis of Christ's incarnation.
 Thus, according to her, humans are born in a damned position, not because of original sin, but because to be created at all they must be what God is not; in other words, they must be inherently "unholy" in some sense.
 This idea fits more broadly into apophatic theology.

 This notion of creation is a cornerstone of her theodicy, for if creation is conceived this way—as necessarily entailing evil—then there is no problem of the entrance of evil into a perfect world.
 Nor does the presence of evil constitute a limitation of God's omnipotence under Weil's notion; according to her, evil is present not because God could not create a perfect world, but because the act of "creation" in its very essence implies the impossibility of perfection.

 However, this explanation of the essentiality of evil does not imply that humans are simply, originally, and continually doomed; on the contrary, Weil claims that "evil is the form which God's mercy takes in this world".
 Weil believed that evil, and its consequent affliction, serve the role of driving humans towards God, writing, "The extreme affliction which overtakes human beings does not create human misery, it merely reveals it."